AUTOMATIC1111/stable-diffusion-webui/README.md

 - Prefers direct Metal matrix multiplication for the SD 1.x projection sizes measured on M1.
 - Removes Automatic1111's default `--upcast-sampling` flag on Apple Silicon; it can be restored locally when exact upstream behavior is more important than speed.

+### Coarse MPS stage profiler

+An opt-in profiler measures the parts of a complete generation that are large enough to guide optimization decisions without adding synchronization to normal inference.

+- Enable it with `A1111_MPS_PROFILE=1 ./webui.sh`.
+- Reports conditioning, sampler, VAE decode/transfer, image processing, and request wall time.
+- Records every UNet call shape and MPS allocation snapshots in a machine-readable `MPS_PROFILE_JSON` line.
+- Adds no MPS synchronization points when disabled.

+On the M1 reference workload, the profiler established that the sampler/UNet consumes roughly 87% of generation time after enabling the FP16 VAE.
+This is why current roadmap work targets whole-UNet execution rather than PNG conversion, conditioning, or more VAE micro-tuning.

 ### Apple Silicon dependency profile

 The default Apple Silicon environment is pinned to the combination verified for this fork: